0x5chn0uf/SmartWalletFX/docs/defi_backend_api.md

 - `total_collateral`, `total_borrowings`: Sums for this protocol
 - `aggregate_health_score`, `aggregate_apy`: Protocol-specific metrics
 - `collaterals`, `borrowings`, `staked_positions`, `health_scores`: Lists for this protocol
+- `DeFiAccountSnapshot`: Aggregates all above for a user at a timestamp.
+- `PortfolioMetrics`: Aggregated portfolio view (see above for fields).
+- `ProtocolBreakdown`: Per-protocol breakdown (see above).
+- `PortfolioSnapshot`: A full portfolio snapshot stored in the database, including all metrics and breakdowns for a specific point in time.

 ## Data Model
 See `backend/app/schemas/defi.py` for full details.
 Key models: